-- How to classify and identify important soil microbes.
+How to classify and identify important soil microbes by general morphotypes.

-- How to corroborate your visual results by measuring soil respiration.
+How to corroborate your qualitative, visual results with qualitative soil respiration measurements.

 Note: All the equipment needed to conduct soil biology testing will be described within.
 It is not necessary to have the equipment on hand to take the course.